 Processes with working temperatures above 450 °C are also called brazing.

 A process gas like nitrogen is often applied for soldering metals at higher temperatures.
 It can effectively prevent oxidization of the heated surfaces, supporting or replacing the function of a flux.
+When using solders in the form of powders, the process gas may also be used to transport the solder to the soldering spot.

 Discrete Point vs. Line Soldering